Step 1: Drink adequate amounts of fresh and clean water

 It should be clear.
 The way to control the type of bacteria and their population levels inside your gut comes down to your choice of foods, and hence your diet.
 As Associate Professor Andrew Holmes of the Charles Perkins Centre has said, get the diet right and you can expect the right kinds of beneficial bacteria to live, grow and thrive.
 And this will mean only one thing: you will receive additional nutrients that science is only beginning to understand in the 21st century.
 Not only that, but these beneficial bacteria can help to protect the lining of your gut wall with the right chemicals.

-In essence, the key to your good health, including weight loss and good mental health, lies in the foods you eat (3).
+In essence, the key to your good health, including weight loss (and those who suffer from anorexia, so long as a psychologist is present to change your thinking about food), and good mental health, lies in the foods you eat (3).
 As Professor Holmes said: